 Supplementary partner’s pension

 If your partner has not reached the AOW age, as it applies on the retirement date, at the time of your predecease, he or she will receive a supplementary partner’s pension.
-The supplementary partner’s pension ends from the first day of the month in which your partner reaches the AOW age, as it applies on the retirement date.
+The supplementary partner’s pension ends from the first day of the month in which your partner reaches the AOW age, as it applies on the retirement date, or at the latest on your pension date according to the regulations.
 For every pension year your partner receives 1.6% of EUR 30,000 (1st February 2015).

 If you are in Shell service - and you die